MatanFreedman/LinkedInBot/README.md

 bot.run(EMAIL, PASSWORD, "Data Scientist", "Canada")
 ```

 Once you've logged in once, the bot will save the browser cookies for reuse next time.
-If you wanted to configure your own 'run' function you might use the following functions:
+If you wanted to configure your own 'run' function you'd use the following functions:

 ```
 # log in and save cookies: